-- 6.4.2.4 Theodolite surveys were completed in May 2019.
-In total, 34 days of theodolite tracking were completed between February and May 2019, comprising 167 hours and 49 minutes of observation.
+- 6.3.2.4 Theodolite surveys were completed in May 2019.
+In total, 34 days of theodolite tracking were completed between February May 2019, comprising 167 hours and 49 minutes of observation.
 No Chinese white dolphin was observed and only one finless was recorded.
-The finless porpoise encounter rate was calculated as 0.006 finless porpoise per hour, in all weather conditions. - 6.4.2.5 A total of 2620 vessels of ten different types were observed and tracked within or in the proximity of the IWMF construction site.
-These comprised fishing boats (236), speed boats (29), container boats (155), government boats (22), high speed ferries (53), others (13) and IWMF-Related construction platforms (974), tug boats (240), transportation boats (363), construction boats (531) and approximately 8 buoys were present marking the site boundary. - 6.4.2.6 The baseline theodolite tracking was conducted immediately prior to and during the site preparation activities of the site.
+The finless porpoise encounter rate was calculated as 0.006 finless porpoise per hour, in all weather conditions. - 6.3.2.5 A total of 2620 vessels of ten different types were observed and tracked within or in the proximity of the IWMF construction site.
+These comprised fishing boats (236), speed boats (29), container boats (155), government boats (22), high speed ferries (53), others (13) and IWMF-Related construction platforms (974), tug boats(240), transportation boats (363), construction boats (531) and approximately 8 buoys were present marking the site boundary.
+The detailed Land-based Theodolite Tracking Report was presented in 5th Quarterly EM&A report and 17th Monthly EM&A report.

+6.3.2.6 The baseline theodolite tracking was conducted immediately prior to and during the site preparation activities of the site.
 The baseline data records a decrease in porpoise sightings as site preparation activities commenced and notes that the decrease was most likely due to the onset of site preparation activities.
-The impact theodolite tracking conducted for this study records a marked increase in the number of Project related vessels and platforms and, in agreement with baseline conclusions, shows a concomitant decrease in finless porpoise sightings. - 6.4.3 Specific Mitigation Measures - 6.4.3.1 Trainings for the MMO were provided by the ET prior to the monitoring of the Marine Mammal Exclusion Zone (MMEZ) for installation/ re-installation/ relocation process of silt curtains, with a cumulative total of 98 individuals being trained and the training records kept by the ET.
+The impact theodolite tracking conducted for this study records a marked increase in the number of Project related vessels and platforms and, in agreement with baseline conclusions, shows a concomitant decrease in finless porpoise sightings.